dw-bws/handbook-citizen-science/pages/db.md

 ### Add data to table

 <p align="justify">The Python script "add_data_to_table.py" reads a csv-file containing the data to be inserted line by line in a loop.
 The data will transferred to the table "ed" in the scheme "rodadata" of the database "roda".
-By using %s placeholders, psycopg2 will do all conversions of data into their SQL representation automatically.</p>
+By using "%s" placeholders, psycopg2 will do all conversions of data into their SQL representation automatically.</p>

 ```